Journalist, Volunteer Receives Alumna Award

 Larry King, a former editor at OWH said of her, “Joanne has put many of us on her back time and again.
 She is leaving the place better for being here…through the work she has done and through the journalists she has schooled and mentored.”

 But Joanne’s impact reaches far beyond her career.
 She has served on Mercy’s Board, the school’s Alumnae Council and comes to Mercy once a week to update the alumnae database.
-She is a current member and past president of the Goodfellow’s Charity Board (a cause she got involved with during her time at the paper).
 In addition, she is a new member of the Outreach Ministry Council on the leadership team at her parish, St. Vincent de Paul, and is a volunteer coordinator for the church’s community food pantry.
 She also finds time to bake cookies and put together treats for troops through Iowa Cookie Crumbs, serves on her neighborhood HOA board and is president of her local chapter of P. E. O., an organization that promotes education of women and philanthropy.

 Joanne has been recognized by numerous groups for her contributions and achievements.
 She received the McAuley Award from Mercy’s Alumnae Council, was the Omaha Press Club’s Career Achievement Honoree in 2018 and that same year she received UNO’s Lifetime Achievement Award.